Consensys/doc.rollups/docs/Concepts/High-Availability.md

 to the engine.

 Each instance saves the incoming operation in its own Kafka topic, and the other instance replays the the operation from the other instance.
-This ensures that every instance will have all the operations submitted to the operator, and they will eventually be executed regardless of the instance that submits the batch to the rollup smart contract.
+This ensures that every instance has all the operations submitted to the operator, and the operations will eventually be executed, regardless of the instance that submits the batch to the rollup smart contract.

 Each engine instance listens to the rollup smart contract events and populates the Kafka `batch-updates`